Special air quality advisory in effect as thick smoke drifts into Edmonton area

-A special air quality advisory is in effect for the Edmonton area, as smoke drifting over from B.C. wildfires is expected to blanket the city in the thickest haze yet.
+A special air quality advisory is in effect for the Edmonton area, as smoke drifting over from B.C. wildfires is expected to blanket the city in the thickest haze yet this year.

 The Air Quality Health Index will reach level 10 on Wednesday in Edmonton, St. Albert and Sherwood Park, Environment Canada says.